 Coffee maker reviews can contain some very damning criticism, much of it unjustified.
 Fortunately, this coffee brewer has escaped any such misfortune so far.
-At the time of writing, the Hario Technica has only been available long enough to have just over 100 reviews on Amazon.
+At the time of writing, the Hario Technica has only been available long enough to have just over 120 reviews on Amazon.
 It has an average score of about as close to 5 as you could hope for from that number of reviewers.
 Nearly 80 per-cent of reviewers have given this product the full five stars.

 One reviewer after another praises the smoothness and sheer good taste of the coffee this machine produces.
 The quality and strength of the Technica are also rated very highly.

 Many users have discarded the alcohol burner supplied and gone for a butane burner, which speeds the brewing process considerably.
 Others have taken to using a metal or paper filters.
 Nevertheless, nearly all these reviewers have still left a five star score.
 This says much for the overall quality of the Hario Technica, as well as how it endears itself to its owners.

 The Hario Technica 5-Cup Coffee Syphon is tremendously popular among its owners.
 As well as being the centerpiece of conversation at any social gathering, it produces coffeehouse quality coffee.